elastic/package-registry/ASSETS.md

 **manifest.yml**

-Each input must contain a manifest.yml.
-It contains all information about the input and how to configure it.
+Each dataset must contain a manifest.yml.
+It contains all information about the dataset and how to configure it.

 ```
 # Needs to describe the type of this input.
 Currently either metric or log